 Ingredients

-This recipe only calls for handful of simple ingredients that you likely already have on hand:
+This simple raspberry sorbet only calls for handful of simple ingredients that you likely already have on hand:

 - Raspberries: fresh, ripe raspberries are the heart and soul of this recipe.
-You can definitely use frozen raspberries but I think fresh works best!
-If you do use frozen, blend them first then see how much water you need, if any at all.
+You can definitely use frozen raspberries but I like fresh works best!
+Unlike other sorbet recipes, there is no fruit juice in this healthy sorbet, only fresh or frozen fruit.

 - Water: only a little to give the raspberries something to blend into.